Safest Caribbean Islands to Visit in 2024 – What is The Best One?

 Aruba, together with Bonaire and Curacao, represents the main island group of the Netherlands Antilles.
 This Dutch territory has a very interesting and unique landscape for the Caribbean.
 The south and west coasts are distinguished by “traditional” white sandy beaches and palm trees, but the “heart” of Aruba is dominated by a desert area with cacti and dividivi (cesalpinia) trees, open rock formations and abandoned gold mines.
 The port of Oranjestad has well-preserved colonial buildings in predominantly pastel colors.
 Duty-free shopping attracts shoppers to the city.

 Well, Aruba is considered a safe island.
 Nevertheless, there is still petty crime such as violent crime and drug gangs persist.
-We recommend you not walking around by yourself at night, especially in some secluded areas.
+We recommend you not walk around by yourself at night, especially in some secluded areas.

 The Cayman Islands